alexmasselot/kibana-plugin-howto-infra/README.md

 Allow for a couple minutes for the data to warm up, you ready to go.

+### What can you do at this time?

+No really much, apart from playing around with Kibana (hanging the search terms, for example).
+But the real fun starts when you go for modifying the pugins

 ## Developping

 The development per se is to be done in another directory, as it will imply cloning a freash kibana server and the various code plugin.